typelevel/typelevel.github.com/posts/2018-05-09-tagless-final-streaming.md

 ### About composition

 At this point the avid reader might have thought, what if I want to write a generic function that takes all the items (using `findAll`), applies some discounts and writes them back to the DB (using `save`)?

-Let's try and find out!
+Short answer is, you might want to define a different algebra where `findAll` and `save` have the same types (eg: both of them are streams) but in case you find yourself wanting to make this work with the current types then let's try and find out!

 ```scala
 class DiscountProcessor[F[_], G[_]: Functor](repo: ItemRepository[F, G]) {